core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Thus, both modes allow a recipient CoAP endpoint to verify that a message has actually been originated by a specific and identified member of the OSCORE group.

-Appendix F of {{I-D.ietf-core-oscore-groupcomm}} discusses a number of cases where a recipient CoAP endpoint may skip the verification of countersignatures in messages protected with the group mode, possibly on a per-message basis.
-However, this is NOT RECOMMENDED.
-That is, a CoAP endpoint receiving a message secured with the group mode of Group OSCORE SHOULD always verify the countersignature.

 ### Countering Attacks ### {#chap-security-considerations-sec-mode-attacks}

 As discussed below, Group OSCORE addresses a number of security attacks mentioned in {{Section 11 of RFC7252}}, with particular reference to their execution over IP multicast.

 * Since Group OSCORE provides end-to-end confidentiality and integrity of request/response messages, proxies capable of group communication cannot break message protection, and thus cannot act as man-in-the-middle beyond their legitimate duties (see {{Section 11.2 of RFC7252}}).
 In fact, intermediaries such as proxies are not assumed to have access to the OSCORE Security Context used by group members.
-Also, with the notable addition of countersignatures for the group mode, Group OSCORE protects messages using the same procedure as OSCORE (see {{Sections 8.1 and 8.3 of I-D.ietf-core-oscore-groupcomm}}), and especially processes CoAP options according to the same classification in U/I/E classes.
+Also, with the notable addition of signatures for the group mode, Group OSCORE protects messages using the same procedure as OSCORE (see {{Sections 8 and 9 of I-D.ietf-core-oscore-groupcomm}}), and especially processes CoAP options according to the same classification in U/I/E classes.

 * Group OSCORE limits the feasibility and impact of amplification attacks, see {{ssec-amplification}} of this document and {{Section 11.3 of RFC7252}}.

-   In fact, upon receiving a request over IP multicast as protected with Group OSCORE in group mode, a server is able to verify whether the request is fresh and originates from the alleged sender in the OSCORE group, by verifying the countersignature included in the request using the public key of that sender (see {{Section 8.2 of I-D.ietf-core-oscore-groupcomm}}).
+   In fact, upon receiving a request over IP multicast as protected with Group OSCORE in group mode, a server is able to verify whether the request is fresh and originates from the alleged sender in the OSCORE group, by verifying the signature included in the request using the public key of that sender (see {{Section 8.2 of I-D.ietf-core-oscore-groupcomm}}).
 Furthermore, as also discussed in {{Section 8 of I-D.ietf-core-oscore-groupcomm}}, it is recommended that servers failing to decrypt and verify an incoming message do not send back any error message.

    This limits an adversary to leveraging an intercepted group request protected with Group OSCORE, and then altering the source IP address to be the one of the intended amplification victim.